 Global MRO marketplace is an ecosystem of interconnected supply chain and repair stations to perform heavy maintenance, line maintenance, aircraft completions, interiors, paint, component repairs, part-out, teardown, and recycling.
 MRO is the backbone of the aviation industry’s orderly operation – general, commercial, and defense sectors.
-Digital transformation is not something new for the MRO industry; infact, IT has a long history of providing critical support over the years.
+Digital transformation is not new for the MRO industry; infact, IT has a long history of providing critical support over the years.

 Mobile applications are leading the race of digital transformation in the MRO sector.
-It improves cycle time, increases revenue, and reduces cost with correct implementation and training.
+It improves cycle time, revenue, and cost with correct implementation and training.
 Let’s have a look at the kind of mobile applications ruling the MRO sector:

 Customer Service Apps